Madonna and sexuality: As an aged pop star

-Views on criticisms
+Other interpretations and Madonna's views

 [...] artists like Linda Ronstadt and Madonna used their sexuality as a weapon to gain equal footing in the male-dominated rock world.

 — —101 Albums That Changed Popular Music (Chris Smith, 2009).

-The body of criticisms Madonna faced was also a subject of interpretations by others, albeit she was herself a challenge figure (deemed by some as radical).
-Some reviewers felt a double-standard in her industry.
-For instance, Gauntlett compared the sexuality deployment between male and female artists.
-On the point, he compared male artists such as Elvis Presley and Mick Jagger explaining they were called "sex gods" due their sexual display and appeal.
+Albeit Madonna herself was both challenge and radical figure, the criticism she faced has also been subject to interpretation by other popular culture commentators.
+For instance, some reviewers felt a double standard in her industry.
+Gauntlett compared the sexuality deployment between male and female artists, comparing artists such as Elvis Presley and Mick Jagger while explained they were called "sex gods" due their sexual display and appeal.
 But, in the context of Madonna and women, scholar further adds this role was "unexpected" and "challenging".
 In 1993, scholar E. Ann Kaplan compared how male pop stars from Presley to Michael Jackson and Prince "have gotten away exploring male sexuality", but a female icon like Madonna "creates disturbance".
 In Madonnaland (2016), Alina Simone wrote that the sexual double standard becomes clear, when compare Madonna to "famously libidinous" artists like Jim Morrison or Jagger.
-In 2016, Emily Ratajkowski uses Madonna and Jagger to compare sexism in the industry, because she receives commentaries such as "desperate" or "a hot mess" contrary to him.
-Since both are performers with similar artistic sexuality brands, she asked: "So why does Madonna get flak for it while Jagger is celebrated?".
-However, related to comparison of sexism, Melanie Sjoberg from Australian conservative outlet Green Left labeled an almost identical question as "the obvious feminist question".

-American author Sharon Lechter described Madonna as a woman who was able to appreciate, value, and express her sexual energy.
-For Lechter, "sexual energy" can create "financial fuel for women as well as men".
-Pete Hamill commented that "she is the triumphant mistress of her medium: The sexual imagination".
-On the other hand, in 1990, Caryn James paid tribute to Madonna's "honesty about using sexuality to gain control and power".
-About an aged Madonna, at the 2021 International Conference on Human Aspects of Information, participants found as disgusting the criticism of the aging nature of sexuality.
-They took the Madonna's case, as the "misogynistic rhetoric" targeting her highlights it, by "ridiculizing her sexual agency and humiliating it" by using comparison with younger stars, as a way to shame Madonna.
+In 2016, Emily Ratajkowski uses Madonna and Jagger to compare sexism in the industry, because she receives commentaries such as "desperate" or "a hot mess", and both are performers perceived to have a similar artistic sexuality brands.
+She asked: "So why does Madonna get flak for it while Jagger is celebrated?".
+However, related to comparison of sexism, Melanie Sjoberg from Australian outlet Green Left labeled an almost identical question as "the obvious feminist question".
+In Pop Cult: Religion and Popular Music (2010), author Rupert Till compared androgynous and overtly sexual artists such as Michael Jackson and Prince with Madonna describing her as the most who significantly addressed sex and caused more sexual controversy than any other musical act.
+On the other hand, at the 2021 International Conference on Human Aspects of Information, participants deemed as a "misogynistic rhetoric" the way ridiculing "her sexual agency and humiliating it" by using comparison with younger artists as a way to shame Madonna.